CodementorIO/nextjs-redux-starter/README.md

 # Next.js redux starter
-An opinionated Next.js starter kit with Express, Redux, PostCSS, and Jest.
+An opinionated Next.js starter kit with Express, Redux, SASS, and Jest.

 ## About
 Next.js is an awesome and minimalistic framework to make a modern universal react app.
 However, there're times that we need a bit more features to build a complex SPA.
 That's why this project is born.